A year after Capitol siege, US democracy still faces test

 Experts say baring the truths about Jan 6 poses huge political risks for the Biden administration.
 But leaving them buried is also dangerous.

-"Jan 6 was the harbinger of a clear and present danger," Mr William Galston, a political scientist at the Brookings Institution, told AFP.
+"Jan 6 was the harbinger of a clear and present danger," Mr William Galston, a political scientist at the Brookings Institution, told Agence France-Presse.

 "The effort to nullify the results of a democratic election failed," he said.
 "Will that be true three years from now?
 That's not so clear.
 Because the people who were determined to nullify the effects of the 2020 election have learned a lot."